17+ Business Tricks

 Give them your processes, your tools, and mostly your technology.

-Technology you can rent here for peanuts:
+Technology you can rent for peanuts if You follow one simple thing:

 When we were kids, well, college kids, we used to be great philosophers.